Skip to main content

 This is to make sure that you know how to use radio equipment safely, including correct marine radio protocols and procedures.

-There are 7 types of qualification or endorsement issued to operators of marine radios:
+There are 5 types of qualifications or endorsements issued to operators of marine radios (in ascending order):

-- Australian Waters Qualification (AWQ) – the AWQ is ideal for casual boaters who only need to operate a marine radio in Australian waters (within 12 nautical miles of the coast)
+1. Australian Waters Qualification (AWQ) – ideal for casual boaters who only need to operate a VHF marine radio in Australian waters (within 12 nautical miles of the coast).

-- Short Range Operator Certificate of Proficiency (SROCP)
+2. Short Range Operator Certificate of Proficiency (SROCP) – an internationally recognised qualification for VHF marine radio.

 Aviation radio qualifications are not recognised as being equivalent to any marine radio operator’s qualification.

-To operate a station with VHF or 27 MHz equipment, you must have one of these:
+To operate a station with VHF equipment, you must have one of these:

 To operate a station with HF equipment, you must have a:

-To operate a limited coast station with Inmarsat B or C satellite equipment, you must have one of these:
+To operate a station with satellite equipment in the GMDSS, you must have one of these:

 You must hold these qualifications even if your station has digital selective calling equipment.

-You do not need a Satcom certificate if you only use Inmarsat-M or Inmarsat-C equipment for a vessel monitoring system.
+You do not need a MSCE if you only use satellite equipment for a vessel monitoring system.

 How to get qualified